infinum/ios-viper-xcode-templates/README.md

 	showAlert(with: title, message: message, actions: [okAction]) }
 ```
-This is just one example of some ahred logic you'll want to put in your base class or maybe one of the base protocols.
+This is just one example of some shared logic you'll want to put in your base class or maybe one of the base protocols.

 This was just a short example of how one module can come together.
-Soon we'll make an entire example project availabel on github which will contain much more use cases.
+Soon we'll make an entire example project available on GitHub which will contain much more use cases.

-## How it's organised in Xcode
+## How it's organized in Xcode

-Using this architecture impacted the way we organise our projects.
+Using this architecture impacted the way we organize our projects.
 In most cases we have four main subfolders in the project folder: Application, Common, Modules and Resources.
 Let's go over those a bit.

 ### Application
-Contains AppDelegate and any other app-wide components, initialisers, appearance classes, managers and so on.
+Contains AppDelegate and any other app-wide components, initializers, appearance classes, managers and so on.
 Usually this folder contains only a few files.

 ### Common
 Used for all common utility and view components grouped in sub folders.
 Some common cases for these groups are _Analytics_, _Constants_, _Extensions_, _Protocols_, _Views_, _Networking_, etc. Also here is where we always have a _VIPER_ subfolder which contains the base VIPER protocols and classes.